ExpressionEngine/ExpressionEngine-User-Guide/source/general/languages.rst

 .. note:: Since these language packs are contributed by the members of the community, we are not responsible for the accuracy of the translations.
-If something looks wrong to you, we recommend you :ref:`send us a pull request on GitHub <contributing-to-language-packs>` with the corrected translation.
+If something looks wrong to you, we recommend you :ref:`send us a pull request on GitHub <contributing_to_language_packs>` with the corrected translation.

 Downloading Language Packs
 --------------------------